olafur eliasson: art is real

-It's now 20 years since you founded your studio in Berlin, or 21 maybe, the book is credited to Studio Olafur Eliasson, 20 years is a large portion of time, is this book a way of looking back as well as looking forward, because at the end there's a shadow of the unfinished, unrealised projects.
+It's now been 20 years since you founded your studio in Berlin, and the book is credited to Studio Olafur Eliasson.
+Twenty years is a large portion of time.
+Is this book a way of looking back as well as looking forward, because at the end there's a shadow of the unfinished, unrealized projects?

-It's interesting because the studio has now really become a workplace, over the years it never really grew fast, but now there are about 100 people working there, there are architects, craftsmen, researchers, academics... the studio has become a forum where we actually do different things to traditional architectural offices.
-We also have a lot of scientists, environmental activists and politicians and even people from the humanitarian sector coming by.
-This is really interesting to me, and I feel really fortunate to be an artist in this day and age / Of course making art in the first place is really delightful and exciting, but this idea of the forum is really interesting, the studio has become itself an active member of civic society.
-100 people come and go to work, they have salaries and kids in schools and so on, the studio has become a part of the cultural landscape in Berlin.
+It's interesting because the studio has now really become a workplace.
+Over the years it never really grew fast, but now there are about 100 people working there: architects, craftsmen, researchers, academics... the studio has become a forum where we actually do different things to traditional architectural offices.
+We also have a lot of scientists, environmental activists and politicians, and even people from the humanitarian sector coming by.
+This is really interesting to me, and I feel really fortunate to be an artist in this day and age.
+Of course making art in the first place is really delightful and exciting, but this idea of the forum is really interesting, the studio has become itself an active member of civic society.
+One hundred people come and go to work, they have salaries and kids in schools and so on, the studio has become a part of the cultural landscape in Berlin.

 I guess you've experienced the change in Berlin over time as well?